SurlyMae/jekyll-now/_posts/2020-01-21-leadership.md

 - Use open-ended questions and ask participants for clarification, examples, definitions.
 - Summarize responses without taking a stand one way or another.
 - Toward the end of the discussion, review the main ideas, the thread of the discussion, and conclusions.

+**General Notes from Readings:**

+- Your employees understand their jobs.
+They know their tasks, roles, and functions within the org, and it's time for you to let them do what they need to do to get the job done.
+Your role is to encourage and support the decision-making environment, and give employees the tools and knowledge they need to make and act upon their own decisions.
+If a company has a history of shutting down or letting go of initiators, the leader can't tell employees, "You are empowered."